 Wide-ranging academic possibilities are offered through 23 different A level subjects including Politics, Greek, Classical Civilisation, Philosophy & Ethics, Psychology and Theatre Studies.
 A level results are well above the national average and the majority of Sixth Formers gain a place at their first choice university.
-A*/A / B grades are fully achievable, with 73% of all exams taken in 2017 resulting in those grades, aided by the average class size of around 10-12 pupils.
-The Headmaster sits down individually with every sixth form pupil to assist with their UCAS form and a careers department is on hand for university and careers advice, counselling, testing, contacts and practical assistance.
+A*/A / B grades are fully achievable, with 83% of all exams taken in 2021 resulting in those grades, aided by the average class size of around 10-12 pupils.
+The Headmaster sits down individually with every Sixth Form pupil to assist with their UCAS form and a Careers department is on hand for university and careers advice, counselling, testing, contacts and practical assistance.

 A one-to-one tutorial system is designed to ensure that each pupil has a tutor who takes a particular interest in them, both academically and in terms of their wider well-being.
 Sixth Formers choose their own tutors and the tutor-pupil relationship is usually a very strong one which can last a lifetime.